knative/docs/docs/versioned/serving/app-security/security-guard.md

 This tutorial shows how you can use Security-Guard to protect a deployed Knative Service.

-### Before you begin

-Before starting the tutorial, make sure to [install Security-Guard](./security-guard-install.md)

 ### Creating and deploying a service

 !!! tip